TheAvalanche/JustAudioFX/JustPingPongDelay/README.md

 The biggest part of the logic is taken from [mono/stereo delay algorithm](../JustDelay), so we will cover only differences here.

+Intorduce **spatial** coefficient for every channel, to reduce channel's gain before sending to delay line.
+By default, left channel will not be adjusted (`spatialLeft = 1`), and right channel can be reduced up to 100% (`spatialRight = 0`), by the **spatial** parameter.
+If `invertSide` is true, right channel will not be adjusted (`spatialRight = 1`), and left channel can be reduced up to 100% (`spatialLeft = 0`).
 ```
 auto invertSide = *invertSideParam > 0.5f;
 auto spatialLeft = invertSide ?
 (1 - (*spatialParam / 100)) : 1;
 auto spatialRight = invertSide ?
 1 : (1 - (*spatialParam / 100));
 ```

-When writing delay sample into the circular buffer for later recall, adjust left or channel's input, based on the **spatial** parameter.
-And put right channel's feedback data to the left channel's delay buffer.
+When writing delay sample into the circular buffer for later recall, adjust left or right channel's input, based on the the **spatial** coefficient, that we have calculated earlier.
+Put right channel's feedback data to the left channel's delay buffer.
 And put left channel's feedback data to the right channel's delay buffer.
 ```
 delayBuffer[LEFT_CHANNEL_IDX].write(inputL * spatialLeft + (*feedbackParam / 100) * delayR);
 delayBuffer[RIGHT_CHANNEL_IDX].write(inputR * spatialRight + (*feedbackParam / 100) * delayL);